-In 1994, President Clinton signed into effect Executive Order 12898 which mandated that each federally funded agency make achieving environmental justice part of its mission by identifying and addressing, as appropriate, disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations and low-income populations in the United States.
-The Executive Orders also mandated that the US EPA develop a strategy for incorporating Environmental Justice into its processes.
+In 1994, President Clinton signed Executive Order 12898 which mandated that each federally funded agency make achieving environmental justice part of its mission by identifying and addressing, as appropriate, disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations and low-income populations in the United States.
+The Executive Order also mandated that the US EPA develop a strategy for incorporating Environmental Justice into its processes.
 Some of these processes include extending education to minority and low-income communities to assist in community involvement efforts.

 South Carolina’s History with Environmental Justice

 Historically, overburdened communities have experienced higher levels of environmental pollution within their community along with other social and economic burdens.
 As the state’s environmental regulator and a recipient of federal funding, DHEC was also required to ensure that Environmental Justice communities were considered throughout our decision-making processes.
 As a result, DHEC has been working to support environmental justice and community involvement for many years.

 Our vision for South Carolina, is that all South Carolinians, regardless of race, age, culture, income, or geographic location, are protected from environmental and health hazards.
 We also hope to ensure that all individuals are afforded access to our decision-making processes.
 Doing so helps us meet our meaningful involvement goal of ensuring that the needs of all communities are represented.

 2004: International Association of Public Participation (IAP2) Training

 DHEC’s senior leadership invited the International Association of Public Participation (IAP2), an industry leader in community engagement, to administer the above-mentioned training.
 In addition to the IAP2 training, EPA’s Region 4 Office of Environmental Justice was later brought in to educate staff on the prevalence of Environmental Justice issues.

 2005: DHEC Creates Internal Public Participation Task Force